790gradml/gradML/info/class_policy.md

 ---
 # Cross-registration

 We follow MIT's calendar, and do not have additional extensions or accommodations based on home university calendar.
 Especially important will be for you to plan ahead for our in-person exam.
 We'll have one exam (time/place TBD; surely before Monday Dec 18).
-We'll NOT have a final exam during MIT's final exam period.
+We'll not have a final exam during MIT's final exam period.

-Cross-registered students will Kerberos once the registration goes through; however, the process can take a while.
-We therefore strongly encourage you to cross register early if possible, to avoid delayed access to course materials.
+All students need a Kerberos to interact with MIT systems (e.g. the Registrar).
+Cross-registered students will receive their Kerberos once the registration goes through; however, the process can take a while.
+We therefore strongly encourage you to cross register early, if possible, to avoid any delayed access.

 If you're not familiar with MIT campus, you might find the [whereis](https://whereis.mit.edu) site helpful.

 # Listener
+Due to capacity and other constraints, we will not be able to accept Listener registrants in 6.7900 GradML this semester.

 # Grading